humanhighway/inventingwithmonster.github.io/src/pages/20190207-how-to-fix-final-argument-passed-to-useeffect-changed-size-between-renders.md

 <Sidebar pose={['visible', 'active']}>
 ```

-The `pose` property can accept an array of one or more "poses" to control its animations.
+The `pose` property accepts an array of one or more "poses" to control its animations.

-Well this is great!
-Previously, we'd have used something like a `shouldComponentUpdate` to manually iterate over the previous and the next arrays to see if they've changed:
+Previously, we'd have used something like a `shouldComponentUpdate` to manually iterate over the previous and the next arrays to see if they're different to each other:

 ```javascript
 shouldComponentUpdate(nextProps) {